 If you’re only going to have a few rabbits, and you have a lot of time to devote to grooming, English angora produce the most fluff for their size.
 Keep in mind you’ll need to pay for that extra productivity in additional bunny grooming time.

 The French Angora breed requires much less maintenance than the English Angora because they have very short hair on their face and feet.
 That means that even though French angoras are slightly bigger than English, they still produce about the same amount of wool per rabbit (12-16 ounces per year).

-Like the English Angora, this breed also sheds their coat naturally and the wool is harvested by plucking or brushing rather than clipping.
+Like the English Angora, this breed also sheds its coat naturally and the wool is harvested by plucking or brushing rather than clipping.
 Their coat also contains more guard hairs, which help prevent their wool from matting.
 The guard hairs have the most intense pigment, meaning that French angora wool makes a more striking natural colored wool.

 Beneath the long outer coat, French angoras have a separate short wooly undercoat.
 These short fibers mean that finished yarn from French angora rabbits will have a “halo effect” as the short fiber ends fluff out of the wool.
 This makes it great for extra soft and silky scarves.

 French Angora wool has a very smooth silky texture, which helps prevent matting on the rabbit.
 Unfortunately, that also makes it much more difficult to spin than English angora wool.
 It’s a difficult trade-off because they’re a great beginner angora breed, but they don’t have the best fiber for beginning hand spinners.

 Satin Angora Rabbit